mrisher/smtp-sts/mta-sts.md

 specifying:

    * whether MTAs sending mail to this domain can expect TLS support
-   * how to validate the names of the domain's MX hosts
+   * expected validity of server certificates presented by the domain's MX hosts
    * what a conforming client should do with messages when TLS cannot be successfully negotiated

-The mechanism described is separated into three logical components:
+The mechanism described is separated into four logical components:

    1. policy semantics: whether senders can expect a server for the recipient domain to support TLS encryption
-   2. policy discovery & authentication: how to discover a domain's published STS policy and determine the authenticity of that policy
+   2. policy discovery & authentication: how to discover a domain's published policy
+   3. policy validation: how to authenticate the published policy
-   3. failure handling: what sending MTAs should do in the case of policy failures
+   4. failure handling: what sending MTAs should do in the case of policy failures

 ## Terminology